 A boom lift is used to lift workers high into the air to perform jobs that used to require scaffolding or extendable ladders.
 The main advantage of boom lifts is they can move vertically and horizontally.
 This allows workers to reach a much wider area when on the lift.

 There are two basic types of boom lifts.
 One is called a telescopic boom lift because it has straight arms.
 The other is called an articulating boom lift because its arms can bend.
-Both types make it easier to access hard-to-reach areas.
-Both offer more flexibility than scissor lifts, which can only go straight up and down.
+Both types make it easier to access hard-to-reach areas, and they offer more flexibility than scissor lifts, which can only go straight up and down.

 Another feature of boom lifts is they can go much higher than scissor lifts.
 In fact, they can put workers twice as high as scissor lifts.
 This makes them the better choice for many types of jobs, such as construction and building façade work.
 Other common uses include working on power plants, large warehousing projects, and architectural glazing.
-Boom lifts are also good for cladding.
-That’s a process whereby workers apply one material over another to create a skin or layer.
+Boom lifts are also good for cladding, a process in which workers apply one material over another to create a skin or layer.

 In the early days of aerial lifts, boom lifts didn’t go very high.
-For a long time, 50 or 60 feet was about as high as they could go.
+For a long time, 50 or 60 ft. was about as high as they could go.
 Then the materials, technology, and production methods got better.
 So did safety equipment and practices.
-Soon, boom lifts were reaching heights of 100 feet of more.
+Soon, boom lifts were exceeding heights of 100 ft.

-These days, the largest boom lifts can reach close to 200 feet – almost as tall as a 20 story building.
-This has extended their use to may more applications.
-It has also caused a big increase in the demand for tall boom lifts.
+These days, the largest boom lifts can reach close to 200 ft. – almost as tall as a 20-story building.
+This has extended their use and led to increased demand for tall boom lifts.

-It’s called the JLG 1850SJ Ultra Series Telescopic Boom.
+The biggest boom lift is the JLG 1850SJ Ultra Series Telescopic Boom.
 Made by JLG, a global producer of aerial lifts, the 1850SJ is a sight to behold.
-At full height, it can extend to 185 feet high.
+At full height, it can extend to 185 ft.
 That’s enough to reach the 19th story of a building.
-As the biggest JLG lift, the 1850SJ also has a horizontal outreach of 80 feet.
-All told, the lift has nearly three million cubic feet of reachable space.
+As the biggest JLG lift, the 1850SJ also has a horizontal outreach of 80 ft.
+All told, the lift has nearly 3 million cu. ft. of reachable space.

 The 1850SJ has more to offer than just being the largest boom lift.
-With a max load of 1,000 pounds the lift can hold more people, tools and cargo.
-This allows it to move more resources to a work area.
-The 1850SJ has faster cycle speeds.
+With a max load of 1,000 lbs., the boom lift can hold more people, tools, and cargo than other lifts.
+The 1850SJ also has faster cycle speeds than other boom lifts.
 As a result, the boom can extend from the ground to full height in less than five minutes.
 That is slow enough to transport workers safely, but fast enough to save time on the job.

-Other features include a telescopic jib that extends and retracts, and an improved LCD platform display.
+Other features include a telescopic jib that extends and retracts, and an state-of-the-art LCD platform display.
 The display shows the operator’s position in the work envelope.
 This aids in positioning the lift.
-It also displays engine status, fuel levels, service codes and other messages to assist with operations and troubleshooting.
+It also displays engine status, fuel levels, service codes, and other messages to assist with operations and troubleshooting.

-Put it all together – the height, large work envelope, telescopic jib, and advanced features – and you get unprecedented access to job sites nearly 200 feet in the air.
-You also get a powerful tool for improving productivity on the job site.
+Put it all together – the height, large work envelope, telescopic jib, and advanced features – and you get unprecedented access to jobsites nearly 200 ft. in the air.
+You also get a powerful tool for improving productivity on the jobsite.

 As you can see, aerial lifts can get HUGE.
 If your job requires you to use large lifts, CertifymeOnline.net is the only online training course you need.
 CMO offers a broad range of aerial lift, scissor lift and fall protection classes, along with other safety training.
 Our goal is to ensure OSHA compliance whether you’re on a small scissor lift or the biggest JLG lift.

 One of the best parts about CMO training is it takes place on your schedule.
-Workers can take the courses anywhere at any time.
-All they need is an Internet connection.
-It only takes about an hour to complete the training.
-And workers can print their certification card as soon as they complete the course.
+Workers can complete our training courses from any location, at any time, and all they need is an internet connection.
+It only takes about an hour to complete our training, and workers can print their certification card as soon as they complete it.